Contractual Limitations on Damages

 When being faced with a damage limitation issue, the authors recommend following the checklist below, to assess the validity and consequences of the damage limitation clause concerned.
-But in any event, the individual contractual limitation sought or in dispute must be assessed under the applicable law.
+However, in any event, the individual contractual limitation sought or in dispute must be assessed under the applicable law.

 Damage limitation checklist

-This checklist only serves as a guideline, and is not a substitute for a careful review of the applicable law.
+This checklist serves only as a guideline and is not a substitute for a careful review of the applicable law.

 Is there an agreement on the limitation of damages?

 - Is there consensus with regard to the agreement on the limitation of damages?

 - Is the agreement or relevant clause on the limitation of damages contained